Electoral roll: United Kingdom

 A 'Marked Register' is a copy of the register that has a mark by the name of each elector who has voted.
 It serves as the record of who has voted in the election, and it is kept for a year after the election.
 After an election anyone can inspect the marked register, and certain people can purchase a copy of it.
 The marked register does not indicate who electors voted for, nor does it contain ballot paper numbers.

-Plans for a Coordinated Online Register of Electors (CORE) are underway; the intention being to standardise local registers and permit central data access.

 It was suggested that the register data could be taken from the data that was to be held on the proposed Citizen Information Project or on the National Identity Register.
 In January 2005 the Constitutional Affairs Committee and the Office of the Deputy Prime Minister began a joint inquiry into reforming the registration system.
 In January 2010 the Identity Documents Act 2010 repealed the Identity Cards Act 2006 which set up the National Identity Register.

 Despite widespread calls for its introduction, the Electoral Administration Act 2006 did not provide for individual elector registration, on the justification that registration levels would fall.
 However, the Political Parties and Elections Act 2009 introduced a move from a system of household registration to a system of individual electoral registration in Great Britain.

 United States

 In the United States electoral rolls are commonly referred to as poll books.
 They have been used since the founding to determine voting eligibility.
 Today, poll books are a list of persons who are eligible to vote in an election.
 In the United States, the roll is usually managed by a local entity such as a county or parish.
 However, the data used for electoral rolls may be provided by statewide sources.
 While traditional poll books are printed voter rolls, more recently electronic pollbooks have come into favor.
 Computerized electoral rolls allow for larger numbers of voters to be handled easily and allows for more flexibility in poll locations and the electoral process.

+A number of states and the District of Columbia have automatic voter registration.